docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 ### Create app registration

-1. Go to the Azure AD admin portal.
+1. Go to the Azure AD administrator portal.
 2. Select **App Registration > New Registration**.
 3. Enter “Docker Hub SSO” or similar for the application name.
 4. Under **Supported account types**, specify who can use this application or access the app.